 Training

-HRD services include needs assessments and personnel development with multi-level professional development activities at the awareness, comprehensive, integration, application, and follow-up levels.
+HRD services include needs assessments and personnel learning opportunities with multi-level professional learning activities at the awareness, comprehensive, integration, application, and follow-up levels.

 For more information on HRD services in your area, contact FDLRS Gulfcoast Associate Center HRD Specialist.